Nandakishore695/HTML-CSS-Javascript/README.md

 **HTTP** (Hypertext Transfer Protocol):
 - HTTP is a protocol used for transferring data over the internet.
-- It is not secure because the data transferred between the client's browser and the website is not encrypted
+- It is not secure because the data transferred between the client and website is not encrypted
 - HTTP is fast compared to HTTPS

 **HTTPS** (Hypertext Transfer Protocol Secure):